cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 In this ASCII-centric test encoding to ISO-8859-1 is faster than pretty much anything else.
 4x faster than UTF-8, and more than 10x faster than any of the other encodings.
 This is thanks to the [`implEncodeISOArray`](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/nio/cs/ISO_8859_1.java#L155) method being intrinsified, something that was implemented and first seen in JDK 8 already ([JDK-6896617](https://bugs.openjdk.java.net/browse/JDK-6896617)).

-The UTF-8 encoder does have a helpful [ASCII fast-path](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/nio/cs/UTF_8.java#L457), explaining that the gap is significantly smaller on these microbenchmarks than the others:
+The UTF-8 encoder does have a helpful [ASCII fast-path](https://github.com/openjdk/jdk17u/blob/master/src/java.base/share/classes/sun/nio/cs/UTF_8.java#L457), explaining that the gap is significantly smaller than for the others:

 ```java
             // ASCII only loop